-The Supreme Court's ruling and the legal precedents created by the Atir-Umm al-Hiran case go beyond the scope of even the discriminatory Prawer Plan for the forcible displacement of tens of thousands Bedouin citizens of Israel from their lands and homes in the unrecognized villages.3 The Prawer Plan and its legislation, which has been frozen since December 2013, is based on the false premises that the Bedouin have no legal claim to their ancestral land, and conceives of the residents of these villages as illegal trespassers on state land.4 On this basis, it mandates their mass dispossession and relocation.
+The SCT's ruling and the legal precedents created by the Atir-Umm al-Hiran case go beyond the scope of even the discriminatory Prawer Plan for the forcible displacement of tens of thousands Bedouin citizens of Israel from their land and homes in the unrecognized villages.
+4 The Prawer Plan and associated legislation, which has been frozen since December 2013, is based on the false premises that the Bedouin have no legal claim to their ancestral land in the Naqab and conceives of the residents of these villages as illegal trespassers on state land.
+On this basis, it mandates their mass dispossession and relocation.

-The Supreme Court's ruling in the Atir-Umm al-Hiran takes a more extreme position than the unjust and discriminatory Prawer Plan by legalizing the forcible displacement of citizens of Israel which the court itself has recognized as non-trespassers.
+The SCT's ruling in the Atir-Umm al-Hiran case takes an even more extreme position than the unjust and discriminatory Prawer Plan as it legalizes the forcible displacement of citizens of Israel whom the Court itself has acknowledged are non-trespassers.
 It further allows for their displacement from residential land in the absence of an essential public purpose, and indeed for an explicitly discriminatory purpose.
 Therefore, while the Prawer legislation may go forward in some form, it is no longer necessary for the state to pursue it to ensure the eviction of the remaining unrecognized villages.
-The Atir-Umm al-Hiran ruling gives the state broader legal scope for destroying these communities, and would render the chance of launching a successful legal challenge against Prawer legislation negligible.
+The Atir-Umm al-Hiran ruling gives the state broader legal scope for destroying these communities.
+And the SCT's decision would render the chance of launching a successful legal challenge against Prawer legislation negligible.